 Brain Octane Oil

-Brain Octane Oil (also available in the UK) from Bulletproof is made with pure C8.
+Brain Octane Oil from Bulletproof is made with pure C8.
 It provides a quick source of energy and maximum cognitive benefits.
 I could tell the difference when I started adding it in my coffee and smoothies, as I experienced an immediate energy boost which can be really helpful if you just started following the ketogenic diet and feel tired (remember, it take 3-4 weeks to get keto-adapted).
 I don't use it every day but it helps having some before going to gym or when I need to work and concentrate.

 When I first tried MCT oil a while ago, I didn't know about the potential side effects and digestive discomfort.
 If you are new to MCTs, make sure you start with a small amount (such as a teaspoon) and gradually add more to avoid stomachache and/ or diarrhoea.